-Summer 2022 harvest of Eastern Beauty wulong from Emei mountains in Northern Taiwan.
+Summer 2024 harvest of Eastern Beauty wulong from Emei mountains in Northern Taiwan.
 This tea is quite a phenomenon in Taiwan and has many names: Bai Hao Oolong, Oriental Beauty, or its formal name Dong Fang Mei Ren 东方美人.
-The tea is grown in wild conditions without irrigation - ye fang cha 野放茶 - employing sustainable farming methods without human intervention (uncertified organic tea).
+The tea is grown in wild conditions pesticide-free aka ye fang cha 野放茶 - employing highly sustainable farming methods without human intervention (uncertified organic tea).

 Unlike many Taiwanese teas which are reproductions of Chinese teas, this is a Taiwanese invention from the mid-19th century, imbued with a good measure of national pride.
-It revolutionized the tea industry by utilizing the distinctive effect of jassid bugs on tea leaves, an innovative approach that led to a unique flavor profile.
+It revolutionized the tea industry by utilizing the distinctive effect of jassid bugs on tea leaves, an innovative approach that led to a unique honey flavor profile known as mi xiang.

-The primary characteristic of this tea, and the reason it's largely harvested in the summer months, is the appearance of jassid bugs, green tea leafhoppers that nibble on young tea leaves.
+The primary characteristic of this tea, and the reason it's largely harvested in the summer months, is the appearance of jassid grosshoppers and other bugs that nibble on young tea leaves.
 These tiny insects trigger a defensive response in the tea plants, leading to the production of polyphenols that result in the distinct "honey fragrance".
-This term is deeply woven into the local jargon, to the point that today in Taiwan, other teas cannot be described as having a "honey fragrance" unless their leaves were nibbled by those leafhoppers.
+This term is deeply woven into the local jargon, to the point that today in Taiwan other teas cannot be described as having a "honey fragrance" unless their leaves were nibbled by those leafhoppers.

 Full Body